MSc East Asian Development and the Global EconomyFind a programme

 As a student on this programme, you will explore the development of East Asia within the wider context of global economy and development.
-You will examine the opportunities, challenges and strategic issues created for international business by the further growth and regional economic integration in East Asia.
+You will examine the opportunities, challenges and strategic issues created for East Asian countries in the global and regional political, economic and social structures.

-You will also investigate the developing patterns of trade within East Asia and between East Asian nations and other regions of the world.
+You will also investigate the developing patterns of power relations, and especially international trade and investment, within East Asia and between East Asian nations and other regions of the world.
 In addition, you will gain core theoretical knowledge and understanding of development and international political economy.

 - Channel Islands/Isle of Man: full-time

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.